dbwetzel/COMP125-Visual-Information-Processing/labs/Lab_0.md

 }
 ```

-5. **Run your sketch.** You should see a black circle in the upper left corner of the gray canvas.
+6. **Run your sketch.** You should see a black circle in the upper left corner of the gray canvas.

-6. **Submit your work:**
-    * Download your code from the editor as a ".zip" file (File->Download)
-    * Submit that .zip archive file as an attachment to the Sakai assignment submission (it will probably be in your "Downloads" folder)
-    * Share a link to your sketch in the Sakai comments (**important!**).
-In the P5 editor, go to File->Share and click the "Edit" link to copy it to the clipboard.
-Paste that link into the comments before submitting